WaCoDiS/config-server/README.md

 **[WaCoDiS Core Engine](https://github.com/WaCoDiS/core-engine)** repository.

 ## Overview
-All WaCoDiS components can use the **WaCoDiS Config Server** to fetch configuration from a centralized server.
+All WaCoDiS components can use the **WaCoDiS Config Server** to fetch configuration files from a centralized server.
 The Config Server has a configuration file for each WaCoDiS component.
 These files must have the same name as the application/component (e.g. *core-engine.yml*).
 ### Modules
 The WaCoDiS Config Server is a stand-alone Spring Boot application comprisiung only a single module.
 ### Utilized Technologies